 Bed & Breakfasts

-Some of Southern Arizona's best offerings are easily accessed from these B&B's.
-Discover the beauty of the Sonoran desert, tour historic ghost towns, and experience birding, hiking, biking, fishing, boating, museums, caves, horseback riding, and yes, even shopping and wine tasting!
+Some of Southern Arizona's best offerings are easily accessed from these B&Bs.
+Discover the beauty of the Sonoran Desert, tour historic ghost towns, and experience birding, hiking, biking, fishing, boating, museums, caves, horseback riding, and yes, even shopping and wine tasting!

-Featured Bed & Breakfasts
+Featured Bed & Breakfasts Experiences

 Marion and Jim Hook have been the innkeepers of the Adobe Rose Inn for 10 years.
 Marion worked in the field of education, both domestically and abroad, for more than 30 years.
 For the past 2 decades before coming to the Adobe Rose Inn, she developed programs for international guests of the US government.
-Jim worked in the people side of Information Technology for over 30 years as a systems designer, as a management consultant, and as a sales executive.
+Jim worked on the people side of Information Technology for over 30 years as a systems designer, a management consultant, and a sales executive.
 Marion and Jim's interests include travel (they've traveled to 15 international countries and most of the States in the US), lively conversation, food, global events, and blues, jazz, and rock 'n roll.
 They welcome the opportunity to host you at the Adobe Rose Inn and make you feel welcome in their home.

 What three qualities set you apart from other B&Bs?

 First, it's our unparalleled customer and concierge services.
-We provide excellent, high quality customer service and flexibility for our guests because we truly enjoy people.
-For example, we respect anyone’s dietary needs and restrictions including vegan, vegetarian, gluten free, lactose free, religious restrictions and more.
+We provide excellent, high-quality customer service and flexibility for our guests because we truly enjoy people.
+For example, we respect anyone’s dietary needs and restrictions including vegan, vegetarian, gluten-free, lactose-free, religious restrictions, and more.